Our Featured Libation of the World comes from the island of Santorini, Greece.

 These are not standard grapevines, though.
 What appears from a distance as fields of low-lying weeds are the grapevines.
 The vines are trained to form coils, commonly called baskets, that are low to the ground.
 Grapes grown inside these baskets are protected from wind, and the leaves deflect sunlight.

-The minimal rainfall Santorini receives in a year is an added strain on these grapes.
-Most of the water they need comes from sea mist, which is absorbed by the pumice stones that cover the soil on the island.
+The minimal rainfall Santorini receives in a year adds strain to these grapes.
+Most of the water they need comes from sea mist, which is absorbed by the pumice stones that cover the island’s soil.
 The pumice then releases the water to the vines.
 The result of these harsh conditions is a very low fruit yield.
 In the early years of starting new vines, irrigation lines are used but are removed once established.

 The unique soil and growing conditions bring the wine a lower PH and an enjoyable mineral taste.
 Wines from Santorini are fresh, acidic, have higher alcohol, and have a bit of salinity.
 Due to growing in volcanic soil, they are full-bodied wines that have the potential to lay for ten years, which is unusual for white wine.
 The wine is truly unique and indigenous to the island.
 There are nine indigenous grape varieties, and the most common is Assyrtiko.
 Traces of this dry white wine have been found in the prehistoric village of Akrotiri, buried under the volcanic eruption of 1613 BC.

-The vines on the island are almost impenetrable by disease.
-During the late 19th-century phylloxera epidemic, most vineyards in Europe were destroyed, yet the grapes on the island were untouched.
+The vines on the island are almost impenetrable to disease.
+During the late 19th-century phylloxera epidemic, most vineyards in Europe were destroyed, yet the grapes on the island remained untouched.
 After the devastation, more interest grew in Santorini wines.
-It also strengthened the island’s resolve not to introduce varietals other than those indigenous to the island.
+This also strengthened the island’s resolve not to introduce varietals other than those indigenous to the island.

 How best to experience Vinsanto

 The wine tasting was essential to the trip during our visits to Santorini.
-The first time we took a wine tour that regaled us with the fascinating story of the wines.
+The first time, we took a wine tour that regaled us with the fascinating story of the wines.
 Our tour guide was an Oenologist (study of wine and winemaking) professor from Athens who did this as his summer job.
 His passion for wine had us all spellbound.
-It was an excellent way to be introduced to Santorini wines and something we would encourage you to do.
+It was an excellent way to be introduced to Santorini wines, and it is something we encourage you to do.
 Due to this, on our second visit, we visited wineries independently over several days.
 We tried every varietal and were amazed at the differences in the wines.

 There are over 20 wineries to visit in Santorini.
 It has more wineries in its small space than anywhere in the world.
 So there will be plenty to enjoy.
 In the end, our absolute favorite was Vinsanto.

-Picking which is the best can get tricky with Vinsanto as each year, each method, and each winery is unique.
+Picking the best Vinsanto can get tricky, as each year, method, and winery is unique.
 Then, of course, some years have better grapes than others.
 One reputed to be excellent was in 2013.
-One rule is the older it is, the better it will be.
+One rule is that the older it is, the better it will be.
 But even in our various tastings, we ended up loving an 8-year Vinsanto vs. the older ones.
-It is when the wine tastings become even more critical.
+This is when wine tastings become even more critical.

 What to pair with the wine